 The Sanctuary of Truth

-in Pattaya is a gorgeously carved wood temple that aims to honor Eastern philosophies of human responsibility, and life’s relationship with the universe.
+in Pattaya is a gorgeously carved wood temple honoring Eastern philosophies of human responsibility, and life’s relationship with the universe.
 Wat Arun

-, or the Temple of Dawn, is a Khmer style tower covered in seashells and porcelain that is most magnificent lit up against the night sky.
-Thailand is home to over 300,000 luxurious Buddhist temples of all shapes and sizes, meeting places that are a reminder that the greatest wealth in this life often lies beyond the material world.
+, or the Temple of Dawn, is a Khmer style tower that is most magnificent lit up against the night sky.
+Thailand is home to over 300,000 luxurious Buddhist temples of all shapes and sizes, a reminder that the greatest wealth in this life lies beyond the material world.

 An auto rickshaw (tuk tuk) in Bangkok